Ellerbe Creek Projects

 Stream Restoration Projects

 Stream restoration projects return stream banks to a more natural shape.
 The new lower, curvy banks will help connect the stream to overbank areas called the floodplain.
-The new banks are planted with a buffer of native shrubs and trees.
+The new banks are planted with a .
 These plants will help treat pollution and prevent erosion.
 There have been several stream restoration projects completed in the Ellerbe Creek watershed:

 - Durham Central Park